Consulting the Archives...

 Website: Wikiquote - Marcus Aurelius (Meditations (c.
 AD 121–180))

-"The mind which is free from passions is a fortress, for man has no stronger resort in which to take refuge and be forever invincible."
+"The mind that is free from passion is a very citadel, for a man has nothing more secure to which he can fly for refuge and for the future be inexpugnable."

 "Very little is needed to make a happy life; it is all within yourself in your way of thinking."